top of page

 Creamy, handcrafted fudge

-Made from scratch using a 138-year-old recipe passed down through five generations.
+Made from scratch using a 138-year-old recipe passed down through 6 generations.

 4b5a4b13-84ba-40c0-b73f-3eadd6d23ac1_edited.png